 This 21 hour course package fulfills the code change and professional development requirement for license renewal for the Massachusetts electrician.
 The purpose of this 21-hour CE course is to convey the changes to the most recent edition of Massachusetts Electrical Code (which became effective January 1, 2020), identify code changes as they appear in the model 2020 NEC, and discuss how they relate to the practice of electricians in the Commonwealth.
 The class includes the following code change lessons:

-- Massachusetts Amendments to the NEC
+- Massachusetts Amendments for the 2020 Massachusetts Electrical Code

 Show Course ID: 0

-- Approved By: MA Div. of Professional Licensure - Board of State Examiners of Electricians
+- Approved By: Division of Professional Licensure

 Charles "Chuck" Price is At Your Pace Online's Subject Matter Expert for the Electrical Trade.
 He started out in grocery management at the age of 18 and after 5 years decided to venture into the electrical trade in 1996.
 He served his apprenticeship and quickly became a foreman running work.
 He gained experience in many facets of the trade such as working on traffic signals, hospitals and healthcare buildings, waste water treatment plants, and many commercial applications including telecommunications data centers.
 He currently is working for the area's largest healthcare system.

 One of his passions is working with kids - and that starts with his own two boys!
 He has coached youth football and basketball at several levels and is part of a men's organization that raises money for the youth as well.
 He is a leader in the local 4-H group, helping kids learn about animal science.
 All in all, Chuck focuses on being the best father he can be, while maintaining a firm grasp on the ever-changing electrical industry.